Entrepreneurship in Health

 Past Events & Initiatives

-Entrepreneurship in Dermatology with Dr. Ivica labuda, phD - February 18, 2026
+Entrepreneurship in Dermatology Fireside Chat - February 18, 2026

 Students gathered in MSB 310 for a fireside chat with Dr. Ivica Labuda, PhD, Director of the Biotechnology Program and Professor at the Department of Biochemistry and Molecular & Cellular Biology, and founder of a skincare brand.
 She shared powerful insights about translating bench research into innovation.

-A group of students passionate about innovation and entrepreneurship in health gathered in MSB 310 for a lunch & learn with Colin Watts, CEO at Thorne, discussing various career paths at the intersection of business and health and Colin Watts’ journey to becoming CEO of Thorne.
+A group of students passionate about innovation and entrepreneurship in health gathered in MSB 310 for a lunch & learn with Colin Watts, CEO at Thorne, and Panos Kostopoulos, Founder & CEO of Proxy Foods.
+We discussed various career paths at the intersection of business and health.

 Building the Future of Health Innovation: Career Panel & Networking Night - December 2, 2025